agoodshoemaker/agoodshoemaker.github.io/mathematics.md

 layout: default
 ---

+<h2><a href="/problems_2020.html"> Problems in 2020  </a></h2>

+A problem a day keeps boredom at bay.

 <h2><a href="/problems.html"> Problems  </a></h2>

-A collection of problems in elementary mathematics.
-Some of them are drawn from mathematical olympiads.
+A repository of problems in elementary mathematics.
+This is a comprehensive collection of problems that includes the ones listed under the title "Problems in 2020".

 <h2><a href="/situations.html"> Situations </a></h2>